It's Czech - so the 'J' is pronounced as a soft 'Y' meaning that it sounds like 'Yana' (to rhyme with Anna).

 What are your views on feminism?

 I'm a liberal feminist - strongly believing in the right to equality.
-I have written posts about it on my own blog several times: about general feminism, male feminism and body image.
-I have also had several pieces published on Vagenda.
+I have written posts about it on my own blog several times and have also had several pieces published on Vagenda.

 What is your education background?